Grace to you, and Happy Easter!

-Recently, I, unwittingly, almost created an uproar in the Church when I said, "I have two girlfriends."
-I saw eyes flashing right, left and center.
-Heads moving and whispers of "What did he say?”
-“What does he mean?”
+One day, unwittingly, I created an uproar in the church when I said, "I have two girlfriends."
+I could see eyes flashing right, left, and center.
+Heads were moving, and whispers of "What did he say?"...

-It seemed like a prolonged silence for their thoughts to wander before I intervened.
+It seemed like a prolonged silence for their thoughts to wonder before I intervened.
 “My girlfriends are Saint Catherine of Sienna and Saint Theresa of the Child Jesus.”

-I could hear sighs of relief and then, as if planned, an applause.
+I could hear sighs of relief and then as if planned, resounding applause.

 While these were going on, I started to develop more relationships with the saints.
-Two of the first people I fell in love with because of their life stories and spirituality were Saint Theresa of the Child Jesus and Saint Catherine of Siena.
-Hence, I adopted them as my girlfriends.
+Two of the first people I fell in love with were Saint Theresa of the Child Jesus and Saint Catherine of Siena.
+I adopted them as my heavenly girlfriends.

-Other saints who inspired me then, and have continued to do so now, are Saint Padre Pio, Venerable Fulton J. Sheen and Saint Gerard Majella.
-Another day, I will share some of my experiences with these saints.
+Other saints that inspired me then and have continued to do so now are Saint Padre Pio, Venerable Fulton J. Sheen, and St. Gerard Majella.
+Another day I will share some of my experiences with these saints.